 Most people will have heard of Banff in one way or another.
 Located in Alberta, Canada, Banff is one of the oldest national parks in the world and home to the famous Lake Louise.
-With its unparalleled natural beauty and endless outdoor activities on offer, Banff is an adventure lover’s dream!
+With its unparalleled natural beauty and endless outdoor activities like hiking trails and horseback riding, Banff is an adventure lover’s dream!

-Since it is so big, it can be difficult to figure out where to stay in Banff National Park.
-To make it even more confusing, inside of Banff national park, there are a number of smaller towns, and one of them is also called Banff.
-Never fear, I have found you the best hotels in Banff National Park and nearby.
-In this post, I will recommend the ideal areas near Banff, best hotels, lodges, and hostels within them for every budget to help you choose the right place for you.
+Since it is so big, it can be challenging to figure out where to stay in Banff National Park.
+To make it even more confusing, inside Banff national park, there are several smaller towns.

 If you want to book now and don’t want to sift through my whole post, here are my top 4 accommodation recommendations for where to stay in Banff.
-I have given you the best places to stay in every price range, all in close vicinity to Banff National Park and Lake Louise.
+I have given you the best places to stay in every price range, close to Banff National Park and Lake Louise.

 Fairmont Château Lake Louise

 Best value for money

 Best affordable accommodation